Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Numerical results

 \paragraph{Results} Figure~\ref{fig-ot-subopt-vp} illustrates suboptimality and relative residuals achieved with localization method for shipment problem.
-At iteration $39$, the primal recovery method with $\epsilon_v=10\%$ finds a feasible primal point $\bar x^k$ with $6.3\%$ function value suboptimality.
-At iteration $93$ the primal recovery method with $\epsilon_p=10\%$ finds a primal point $\bar x^k$ with $0.3\%$ function value suboptimality and $8\times$ reduction of primal violation relative to $x^k$ and $4\times$ reduction relative to primal average point.
+At iteration $39$, MARA with $\epsilon_v=10\%$ finds a feasible primal point $\bar x^k$ with $6.3\%$ function value suboptimality.
+At iteration $93$ MARA with $\epsilon_p=10\%$ finds a primal point $\bar x^k$ with $0.3\%$ function value suboptimality and $8\times$ reduction of primal violation relative to $x^k$ and $4\times$ reduction relative to the primal average point.

-In contrast, at iteration $77$, $x^k$ is primal infeasible with $50\%$ relative infeasibility and $6.6\%$ suboptimality.
-At iteration $99$, primal average value is infeasible with $25\%$ relative infeasibility and $7.0\%$ suboptimality.
-Moreover, projected point $\Pi(x^k)$ is everywhere infeasible with respect to agents functions.
+In contrast, at iteration $77$, $x^k$ is primal infeasible with $86\%$ relative infeasibility and $6.6\%$ suboptimality.
+At iteration $99$, the primal average point is infeasible with $42\%$ relative infeasibility and $7\%$ suboptimality.
+The projected point $\Pi(x^k)$ is everywhere outside the domain of the agents' objective functions.

 Similarly, Figure~\ref{fig-ot-subopt-vp-subgrad} illustrates suboptimality and relative residuals achieved with the dual subgradient method.
-MRA method with $\epsilon_v=10\%$ recovers a primal feasible point at iteration $27$ with suboptimality of $16.9\%$.
-In contrast, the competing methods never recover a primal feasible point, with relative infeasibility ranging from $15\%$ to $51\%$ and suboptimality ranging from $1.2\%$ to $6.4\%$.
+MARA with $\epsilon_v=10\%$ recovers a primal feasible point at iteration $16$ with suboptimality of $15.5\%$, while the MARA price method with $\epsilon_p=10\%$ fails to find a feasible solution.
+All competing methods are unable to recover a primal feasible point, with relative infeasibility ranging from $26\%$ to $87\%$ and suboptimality ranging from $1.1\%$ to $6.5\%$.